Brian Noble (rugby league): Background

 Noble was born in Bradford, West Riding of Yorkshire, England.

 Playing career

 Brian Noble's early rugby league career was as a member of the Police Boys' Clubs before he signed for Bradford Northern.
-His début came in the 1978–79 season and was the beginning of almost 15 years and over 400 games with the club, concluding in the centenary season of 1995-96 following a spell at Wakefield Trinity (Heritage No. 1062).
+His début came in the 1978–79 season and was the beginning of almost 15 years and over 400 games with the club, concluding in the centenary season of 1995-96 following a spell at Wakefield Trinity.

 Noble combined his professional career with his job as a policeman, and captained Great Britain on the Lions' tour of Australasia in 1984.
 He played in all seven tests on the tour, including the test in Papua New Guinea.